bormaxi8080/starred/README.md

 - [Swetrix/swetrix](https://github.com/Swetrix/swetrix) - 📈 Swetrix is a cookie-less, open source, privacy-first web analytics, website speed monitoring and error tracking service that you can host yourself or use in the cloud.
 Get started for free!
 - [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) - Perplexica is an AI-powered search engine.
 It is an Open source alternative to Perplexity AI
 - [PawanOsman/ChatGPT](https://github.com/PawanOsman/ChatGPT) - OpenAI API Free Reverse Proxy
-- [vernu/textbee](https://github.com/vernu/textbee) - open-source twillio alternative. turn any android phone into an sms gateway
+- [vernu/textbee](https://github.com/vernu/textbee) - open-source sms-gateway. turn any android phone into an sms gateway
 - [mishushakov/llm-scraper](https://github.com/mishushakov/llm-scraper) - Turn any webpage into structured data using LLMs
 - [yakisova41/return-youtube-comment-username](https://github.com/yakisova41/return-youtube-comment-username) - This is to change the handle in the YouTube comments section to a username
 - [anyproto/anytype-ts](https://github.com/anyproto/anytype-ts) - Official Anytype client for MacOS, Linux, and Windows